Gluing restricted nerves of $\infty$-categories: Introduction

 \subsection{Acknowledgments}

 We thank Ofer Gabber, Luc Illusie, Aise Johan de~Jong, Shenghao Sun, and Xinwen Zhu for useful discussions during the preparation of this article and its sequels.
+We thank the referee for a careful reading of the manuscript and for many useful comments, especially his suggestions on Lemma \ref{1le:component}.
 Part of this work was done during a visit of the first author to the Morningside Center of Mathematics, Chinese Academy of Sciences, in Beijing.
 He thanks the Center for its hospitality.
 The first author was partially supported by NSF grant DMS--1302000.
 The second author was partially supported by China's Recruitment Program of Global Experts; National Natural Science Foundation of China Grant 11321101; National Center for Mathematics and Interdisciplinary Sciences and Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.